-Non-compete agreements are contractual restrictions that control employees’ future ability to work for competitors of their current employers.
-Non-compete agreements are an important way for employers to protect their financial interests and trade secrets.
+Non-compete agreements are contractual restrictions that control employees’ future ability to work for competitors of their current employers, who seek to protect their financial interests and trade secrets.
 While employers traditionally reserved non-compete agreements, or restrictive covenants, for high-level employees whose departures could present a fiscal impact to the company, non-compete agreements are now common with various levels of employees.

 Employers should also consider public policy and the laws of applicable jurisdiction, which may weigh heavily on the decision to include a choice of law or forum selection clause.
 Delaware and California are stark examples of the differing jurisdictional approaches to enforcing non-compete agreements.